conorcaseyc/Photopollution-Calculator/README.md

 > Questions, or any other problems?

-Any other questions, want to report a bug, or just general feedback, please email me at 16ccasey@student.kenmarecs.com
+Any other questions, want to report a bug, or just general feedback, please [email me](mailto:16ccasey@student.kenmarecs.com).